CISecurity/ControlsAssessmentSpecification/control-1/control-1.2.rst

 Inputs
 ------
 #.
-Updated Detailed Enterprise Asset Inventory from Safeguard 1.1
+Detailed Enterprise Asset Inventory from Safeguard 1.1
 #.
 The list of discovered assets in the Aggregate Enterprise Asset Inventory that are not authorized (not in the Updated Enterprise Asset Inventory).
 #.
 The enterprise defined time frame for removing unauthorized assets (weekly or more often).